senimanjs/seniman/README.md

   </div>;
 }
 ```
+The entire `Counter` component -- including the `onClick` handler -- runs on the server.
 Seniman runs on Node.JS and uses familiar JSX syntax & state management APIs, so you can hit the ground running.

 ##### Note: Seniman is alpha software.
 The API is unstable and may change in the future.
 Please use with caution.